avyavkumar/UDT-implementation/README.md

-# UDT-implementation
-A lightweight UDT protocol
+A lightweight UDT protocol written in C++.